numpy/numpy/doc/source/reference/c-api/ufunc.rst

        `numpy.dtype.num` (built-in only) that the corresponding
        function in the ``func`` array accepts.
-For instance, for a comparison ufunc with three ``ntypes``, two ``nin`` and one ``nout``, where the first function accepts `numpy.int32` and the the second `numpy.int64`, with both returning `numpy.bool_`, ``types`` would be ``(char[]) {5, 5, 0, 7, 7, 0}`` since ``NPY_INT32`` is 5, ``NPY_INT64`` is 7, and ``NPY_BOOL`` is 0.
+For instance, for a comparison ufunc with three ``ntypes``, two ``nin`` and one ``nout``, where the first function accepts `numpy.int32` and the second `numpy.int64`, with both returning `numpy.bool_`, ``types`` would be ``(char[]) {5, 5, 0, 7, 7, 0}`` since ``NPY_INT32`` is 5, ``NPY_INT64`` is 7, and ``NPY_BOOL`` is 0.